burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Starting with C++11, destructors are normally implicitly `noexcept`.
 Even if you define a destructor without a `noexcept` specification, the compiler will normally add one implicitly [4,p.635].

 ## 16. Fixed Width Integer Types
-Since C++11 various fixed integer types like `std::int64_t` are a part of the library and are available from `<cstdint>`.
+Since C++11, various fixed integer types like `std::int64_t` are a part of the library and are available from `<cstdint>`.

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/types/integer)

 ## 17. Concurrency Support

 For the first time, concurrency support has been introduced into the language for C++11.
-Before C++11 the language was not aware of multithreading aspects at all at the level of a standard library.
+Before C++11, the language was not aware of multithreading aspects at all at the level of a standard library.

 * [std::thread](https://en.cppreference.com/w/cpp/thread/thread).
 Independent execution by real OS threads.
 Thread detachment when no thread joining is needed is supported.

 * [std::async()](https://en.cppreference.com/w/cpp/thread/async).
 Request asynchronous execution of a function.
 Async support [launch](https://en.cppreference.com/w/cpp/thread/launch) deferred policy to assist in debugging asynchronous code in a single thread.

 * [std::future<ret_type>](https://en.cppreference.com/w/cpp/thread/future).
-A token representing function result and encapsulate thrown exception.
+A token representing the function result and encapsulate the thrown exception.

 * Mutexes:
   * [std::mutex](https://en.cppreference.com/w/cpp/thread/mutex)